First Injection Molded Polymer Body and Metal Ironhead

 The Innerdyn irons incorporated a combination of hollow body, rear-CG long irons with one-piece, solid body middle and short irons.
 The Innerdyn recognized that a low and rear-located CG was worthwhile in the longer, less lofted irons, but such a design feature is wasted on the irons where the normal loft increase and length decrease combine to make the iron easy-to-hit.
 Thus the game improvement features of the Innerdyn were offered were they were needed, not where they were not, and kept the total price of the set more affordable than all hollow iron set designs.

-Notably, the Innerdyn irons stand as the forerunner to sets of irons made with hybrid type irons and conventional type irons in the same matched set which were first introduced in the early 2000s by several of the large golf companies.
+Notably, the Innerdyn irons stand as the forerunner to sets of irons made with hybrid type irons and conventional type irons in the same matched set which was first introduced in the early 2000s by several of the large golf companies.

 First One-piece of investment cast ironhead with undercut cavity